-You can even use ecommerce landing pages to drive downloads of a lead magnet for traffic a little higher in your sales funnel.
+You can even use ecommerce landing pages to drive downloads of a lead magnet for traffic a little higher in your conversion funnel.

 Either way, a landing page of some kind is essential when driving traffic and potential customers to your online store.
 They’re a great foundation for Google and Facebook Ads campaigns—especially when it coincides with unique messaging and specific targeting.

 Plus, when your ecommerce landing pages are optimized for a long-tail keyword (like “Christmas gifts for her”), you can even drive organic traffic to your website on autopilot.